Loading...

 Do I need a Residential Property Risk Assessment?

-The HHSRS Housing Health and Safety Rating System (England) Regulations 2005 makes it a requisite for any rented property to comply with the regulation, even for single-family households.
-Our Residential Property Risk Assessment covers 50 checks around 9 areas of potential hazards and makes recommendations to minimize and/or manage potential risks.
+The HHSRS Housing Health and Safety Rating System (England) Regulations 2005 make it a requirement for any rented property to comply with the regulation, even for single-family households.
+Our Residential Property Risk Assessment covers 50 checks around nine areas of potential hazards and makes recommendations to minimise and/or manage potential risks.

 Quotation Mark Quotation Mark